Child and Youth Mental Health Service

 To make a referral or to enquire about the service, please contact a Community CYMHS team.

-Referral may be made via phone or utilising the CYMHS Referral Form which is to be emailed or faxed to your respective CYMHS team.
+Referral may be made via phone or utilising the CYMHS Referral Form (PDF 1395 kB) which is to be emailed or faxed to your respective CYMHS team.

 Please note, if the young person is at immediate risk of injury to themselves or others, please call your local intake on the numbers provided or emergency services on 000.